-Easter egg sugar cookies are cute & simple lightly frosted cookies perfectly festive for Easter!
-Made from scratch with basic ingredients these Spring cookies are a fabulous addition to your holiday.
+Easter Egg Sugar Cookies are cute & simple lightly frosted cookies perfectly festive for Easter!
+Made from scratch with basic ingredients, these Spring cookies are a fabulous addition to your holiday dessert table.

-Making iced Easter sugar cookies is as fun as it is to eat them.
-From the colorful cookie dough to the simple icing decorations on top, everything about these cookies is simple and sweet.
-Grab the kids and have them join in on the fun because making egg shaped cookies is a task the whole family can enjoy together!
+Making Easter sugar cookies is fun for the whole family, from the colorful cookie dough, to the simple decorations on top, everything about these cookies is simple and sweet.
+Grab the kids and have them join the baking party, Easter egg cookies are a task the you can enjoy together!

 Easter Egg Decorated Cookies

 This cute Easter egg sugar cookie recipe is one you won’t soon forget.
 From the simple steps to the final appearance, these cookies are truly a great way to incorporate spring colors and a tasty treat.
 Take it one step further by lightly blending the cookie doughs together for a marbled easter egg sugar cookie experience or modify this recipe for other holidays so you can enjoy the same great tastes all year long!

 Why you’ll love these Easter Egg Cookies